What is an embryo transfer?

 The embryos also undergo genetic testing called preimplantation genetic testing (PGT-A) to make sure they have the right number of chromosomes.
 They can also be screened for certain genetic disorders or specific diseases like cystic fibrosis using a technique called preimplantation genetic testing (PGT-M).

 What to expect during an embryo transfer

 During the embryo transfer process, our Southern California fertility doctors transfer the embryo to your uterus.
 This usually isn’t painful, but you may receive a mild sedative.
 Transvaginal ultrasound is used to guide the tube containing the embryo so that it can be deposited in the uterus.
 This method is more accurate and has higher success rates than an abdominal ultrasound.
 Dr. Anderson pioneered this method, which doctors now use all over the world.

-After the procedure, you’ll rest and be monitored for four to six hours before going home.
+After the procedure, you’ll rest and be monitored for 30 minutes before going home.
 Your doctor may prescribe progesterone to help prepare the endometrial lining of the uterus and increase your chance of pregnancy.
 Then, after about two weeks, you’ll come back to find out if the embryo successfully implanted and a pregnancy has developed.

 You may experience some symptoms after the procedure.